 MLKCH continues to work in close partnership with the Los Angeles County Department of Public Health, the California Department of Public Health (CDPH) and the US Centers for Disease Control (CDC) to monitor the situation closely and to take measures to ensure the health and safety of our community.

 - See the latest COVID-19 update from the Los Angeles County Department of Public Health

 - For national updates on COVID-19, please visit the CDC site

-Without a vaccine or treatment, additional social (physical) distancing measures are necessary to slow the rate of new COVID-19 cases and protect both the public and the healthcare system.The “Safer at Home” Health Officer Order has been updated to reflect new guidelines set forth by the Governor of California and is now in effect until May 15, 2020.
+Without a vaccine or treatment, safety measures are still necessary to slow the rate of new COVID-19 cases and protect both the public and the healthcare system including:

-- Has updated its visitation policy.
-Please see our updated policy before coming to the hospital
+- Visitation policy remains in place; please see our policy before coming to the hospital

 - Installed a security integration product to monitor visitor temperatures